Take Action – What Can You Do?

 - Petition: FUTURES asked President Biden to do what is within his power, and 1) Ask to remove Iran from the Commission on the Status of Women at the UN and 2) Call for the Islamic republic of Iran to be held accountable for extreme violence.

-- Blogs: Milani has also written two blog posts setting context on the situation as an expert in international gender-based violence policy and also as a mother to a teenage daughter.
+- Blogs: Milani has also written three blog posts setting context on the situation as an expert in international gender-based violence policy, as a mother to a teenage daughter, and a blog about the recent increases in imprisonment and executions of protesters.

 - Social Media: The people protesting in Iran have asked for the rest of the world to support them by amplifying their voices.
 We are listening, and amplifying their messages across social media channels.
 We are spreading awareness and letting Iranian girls know we have their back as they ask for freedom under threat of bullets, batons, and prison bars.